linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 A swap dealer might advertise its willingness to exchange, or "swap," a cash flow based on the LIBOR or SOFR rate for one based on a fixed rate of  $7\%$ .
 Until recently, LIBOR (the London Interbank Offer Rate) was by far the most common short-term rate used in the swaps market.
 However, as detailed in Chapter 2, LIBOR is currently being phased out, and U.S. dollar-denominated interest-rate swaps are increasingly pegged to SOFR (the secured overnight financing rate) based on overnight repurchase agreements.
 We therefore will use SOFR as our benchmark short-term rate.

-A portfolio manager who enters the swap agreement would pay the dealer  $7 \%$ on notional principal of  $100 million and receive payment of SOFR \times$ 100 million. $^{8}$  The manager’s net cash flow from the swap agreement is therefore (SOFR – .07) × 100 million.
+A portfolio manager who enters the swap agreement would pay the dealer  $7 \%$ on notional principal of  $100 million and receive payment of SOFR \times \$100 million. $^{8}$  The manager’s net cash flow from the swap agreement is therefore (SOFR – .07) × 100 million.
 The participants have agreed to exchange a fixed cash flow for a variable one.

 Now consider the portfolio's net cash flow in three interest rate scenarios: